web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/plugins/introduction.md

 - Modify and compile file modules.
 - Deploy your application.

 Builder can use webpack or rspack as bundler, expose unified Node.js API, and integrate into different frameworks.
 Users can painlessly switch between bundlers.

-**But users can't use Builder plugins directly in frameworks.**
-Because these frameworks (e.g. modern.js) not only reuse the compiling features provided by the Builder, but can also be built with lots of other parts.

 ## Write a plugin